MatthewTDunn/ConnectionReferenceReassignmentTool/README.md

 - Open XRMToolBox and connect to a Dataverse environment
 - Load this plugin from your local build or via the XRM Toolbox library
-- Click the solution (or environment label if appropriate) you'd like to re
+- Click the solution (or environment label if appropriate) you'd like to reassign

 ![Initial Solution Loading Step](/assets/Screenshot1.jpg)